This post may contain affiliate links. Read the full disclosure for more information.

 Besides the added stress that the pandemic brings, it also brings with it plenty of reasons to be depressed.
 Normally happy kids can start to feel lonely after being stuck at home for months on end.
 Not seeing friends, missing co-op and cancelled plans can seem devastating to kids.

 It’s incredibly important that we regularly ask our kids how they’re feeling.
 Dig deep, asking if they miss their friends, what they think the worst part of the pandemic is and if they feel sad or lonely.
 Knowing where they stand can help you get a glimpse into how well they are processing the whole situation.
 You’ll need to talk to them daily, because, like adults, while they may feel okay one day, the next may be a low point.
 A roller coaster of emotions is totally normal and to be expected.
+If they’re worried that they or someone in the family may be sick, you can help put their minds at ease with at home COVID testing.
+These tests take place in a familiar, comfortable environment and can be administered to kids of all ages so you don’t have to worry about age-based test restrictions.

 Set the Mood: